Umrah26/Customer-Purchasing-Behavior-Analysis/README.md

 #### - Collect customer feedback for lower-rated items.
 ### 3. Marketing Strategy :
 #### - Focus promotional campaigns on high-performing categories such as Clothing and Accessories.
-#### - Use personalized recommendations based on previos purchase behavior.
+#### - Use personalized recommendations based on previous purchase behavior.
 ### 4. Shipping Strategy :
 #### - Continue offering Free Shipping as it is associated with higher purchase volumes.
 #### - Promote faster shipping options during peak sales periods.